 Fall Term (September):

+- January 15 to be considered for funding.
 The only intake term is the Fall term.
-Winter and Summer term admission is not available.
+Winter and Summer term admission are not available.

 How to Apply

 The application process to graduate studies at Carleton for all prospective students is the same and must be completed online.
 For complete information regarding the application process please visit the Graduate Admissions website.

 Consideration for funding and financial support including teaching and research assistantships is made at the time of admission.
 A separate application is not required.
 In order to be considered for funding, you must submit a completed application (including all required documents) before the deadline.
 Current and prospective graduate students are encouraged to apply for Social Sciences and Humanities Research Council (SSHRC) scholarships and Ontario Graduate Scholarships (OGS), which are awarded annually to outstanding students by the federal and provincial governments.
 Please note that funding from Carleton (including teaching and research assistantships) for international students is limited and is only available to a few outstanding international applicants.
 For more information on awards and funding, visit the Graduate Admissions website.

 For complete and detailed information about the PhD: Social Work program, please consult the official Graduate Calendar.

 Those who are interested in learning more about the PhD program are encouraged to contact the PhD Supervisor firstname.lastname@example.org.